makerdao/community/governance/votes/Executive vote - August 30, 2023.md

 ### Cancel (`yank`) GovAlpha Budget Streams

 As part of the [voluntary offboarding](https://forum.makerdao.com/t/advance-notice-of-govalpha-offboarding/21281) of GovAlpha, the budget streams are no longer required.
-The following actions will be taken if this executive proposal passes.
+The following actions will be taken, if this executive proposal passes.

 - `yank` DAI stream ID 17.
 - `yank` MKR stream ID 34.